 Ensuring that your child is comfortable and supported whilst in bed is extremely important.
-This is essential to ensure that they are having a rejuvenating night’s sleep.
+This is essential to ensure that they are having a restful night’s sleep.
 Using a memory foam pillow suitable for your child’s age, is a great way to ensure that s/he is comfortable and properly supported.
-The memory foam conforms to the natural hollows in on your child’s neck and back.
+The memory foam conforms to the natural hollows in your child’s neck and back.
 Depending on the age of your child, being aware of flat head syndrome and understanding how to prevent this is important.

-One thing to keep in mind, as memory foam is heat sensitive without the right cover (for example a bamboo cover), you may find that your child is getting overheated which will result in a disrupted night’s sleep.
+One thing to keep in mind, as memory foam is heat sensitive, without the right cover (for example a bamboo cover), you may find that your child is getting overheated which will result in a disrupted night’s sleep.

 Let him/her sit in your arms or baby swing them for 20 minutes to help comfort them.

 Although it’s easier said than done, keeping the room in which your child sleeps clean is a great way to create a peaceful environment.
 During the day when your child is not in their bedroom, open the windows for at least 30-45 minutes.
 If it’s a cold day, make sure that the room is not too cold before bedtime.

 When cleaning their beds and toys, using chemical-free cleaners is a great way to ensure that they will not be harmed in anyway (Always read the bottles before using any of these items).

 You’ll notice a big change once your baby is ready to get on more solid foods.
 Just a little cereal in their milk can make them sleep better at night.